 About the Cancer Center

 The Children's Mercy Cancer Center provides comprehensive pediatric cancer care to nearly 2,000 children each year.
-Our commitment to clinical research and innovation has helped us earn recognition as one of the top cancer programs in the nation by U.S. News and World Report.
+Our commitment to clinical research and innovation has helped us earn recognition as one of the top cancer programs for kids in the nation by U.S. News and World Report.

 Cancer Center Staff

 Our unique case management system pairs each of our more than 20 board-certified physicians with an advanced practice nurse or physician assistant and a social worker to provide comprehensive pediatric care to our patients and families.
 Throughout their treatment, our hematology/oncology/BMT patients have the same team.
 And our team of pediatric hematology/oncology hospitalists are available 24/7 for inpatient hematology, oncology and bone marrow transplant patients.

 Our team is currently conducting research on a broad range of topics including neuroblastoma, stem cell function in treating sickle cell disease and Chrohn's disease, new treatment for fanconi anemia and T-cell acute lymphoblasatic leukemia.
 Other current research projects include:

 The Center for Pediatric Genomic Medicine and the Experimental Therapeutics in Cancer program are conducting breakthrough research to better understand the genetic causes of pediatric cancer.